microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/FAQ.md

 ## Frequently Asked Questions

+- What's the best way to get support?
+If you encounter issues and need to contact support, see [this page for which portal you should use](https://learn.microsoft.com/en-us/partner-center/support-resource-options).

 - Does the Marketplace have a fee?
 [Yes, 3% if transacting through the MP](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-commercial-transaction-capabilities-and-considerations#commercial-marketplace-service-fees)

 - Does becoming a MSFT Partner mean that Microsoft owns part of your IP?
 No